Nabil Djalout: SM Pia XIII

 Following his stint with Saint-Esteve, the second rower joined up with the SM Pia, also of the Elite One Championship.
-He spent four years with them from 2008–2012.
+He spent four years with them from 2008 to 2012.
 In this spell he played 38 times and scored eighteen tries and kicked three goals.
 In his first season the club finished third in the division with 47 points collected.
 After this, they suffered back-to-back defeats in the play-offs.
 The following year the club finished fourth with 11 less points than before but were more successful in the play-off stages as they reached the final to be beaten by Lézignan Sangliers.
 During the 2010/11 season Pia picked up 50 points but again finished third in the league and lost in the Elimination Final stage of the play-offs.
 However, in his final season with the side they finally won the league with 46 total points.
 They again suffered a play-off Grand Final defeat by AS Carcassonne.